movementlabsxyz/MIP/MIP/mip-bridge-fees/README.md

 ### Completion and adjustment of bridge fees

 If we follow Options 1 (resp.
 3), the bridging fees are adjusted either in the Move (resp.
 Solidity) contract that provides the `initialize` (resp. `unlock`) function.
-For option 2, the Relayer keeps track of the estimates and implements the adjustment
+For option 2, the Relayer keeps track of the estimates and implements the adjustment.

+### When do we make an adjustment?

+There are several options:

+- at each request (every transaction), or every $k$ transactions,
+- at time intervals (to be defined).

+> [!IMPORTANT]
+> In between two adjustments, the fees remain constant.
+We refer to the **adjustment window** as the intervals in which the fees are constant.

+The choice may depend on the frequency of bridging requests: if bridging are rare, we may update at every request at most.
+If they are frequent and we cannot afford to query oracles too frequently, we may decide on a time interval.

 ### Strategies to adjust the bridge fees